23 must-try LI lobster rolls

 Market Bistro, Jericho: The lobster roll here is seasoned with tarragon and finely chopped celery and served on a brioche roll with house-made potato chips.

-The Clam Bar at Bridge Marina(Credit: Newsday / Joan Reminick)
+The Clam Bar at Bridge Marine(Credit: Newsday / Joan Reminick)

-The Clam Bar At Bridge Marina, Bayville: At the entryway to Bridge Marina, a small sign reading "Clam Bar" is the only indication of this outdoor spot where you eat under a canopy equipped with overheard fans.
+The Clam Bar At Bridge Marine, Bayville: At the entryway to Bridge Marine, a small sign reading "Clam Bar" is the only indication of this outdoor spot where you eat under a canopy equipped with overheard fans.
 Here, the excellent lobster roll is made with lots of shellfish, some mayo, plus a little celery and chopped onion heaped onto a bun.

 North Fork Food Truck(Credit: Randee Daddona)